 While lighter deer hunting bullets at high velocity may shoot very flat at long ranges, they are more susceptible to being influenced by light breezes and carry less kinetic energy.

 While heavy rounds deliver a punch, accuracy at extended ranges may be challenging due to the bullet drop curve.

 Be careful to experiment with various bullet types and weights in your rifle to get the sweet spot for your deer gun.
 Bullet velocity, twist rate, and barrel length affect the bullet, and each load will fire differently.
 Take the time to determine which round performs best with your weapon.

-When selecting your first deer hunting rifle, it is natural to feel overwhelmed.
+When selecting your first rifle for big game hunting or deer hunting, it is natural to feel overwhelmed.
 However, by using a process of elimination, action, chambering, stock type, and barrel style, you can rapidly narrow your options to a few within your price range and then make your final selection from that list.
 Also, when you go for a hunt, always be safe and take the necessary safety measures.